-So love, which is one of the most watered-down and overused words in the English language.
-And yet, as you point out — I think what’s so interesting to me about your research is that, as you said, we don’t just have sex, we form loving attachment, and that this is true in all kinds of societies and sexual preferences; it’s also true in places where monogamy is not the rule.
-Let’s take this in, that this is what it means to be human: to love.
+So “love,” which is one of the most watered-down and overused words in the English language, and yet, as you point out — I think what’s so interesting to me about your research is that yeah, as you said, we don’t just have sex, we form loving attachment, and that this is true in all kinds of societies and sexual preferences.
+It’s also true in places where monogamy is not the rule.
+Let’s take this in, that this is what it means to be human — to love.

-Just to back up for a moment, there’s an idea in evolutionary biology that is known as a preadaptation, or an exaptation.
-That’s when evolution equips an organism with a feature that originally evolves to serve one purpose, and then, suddenly, once it is there, can be used for a different purpose.
-And one of the most famous examples of this is feathers, the evolution of feathers, which, it is felt, originally evolved in dinosaurs as a kind of insulation; but once those feathers evolved, they were actually quite useful for the evolution of flight.
+And just to back up for a moment, there’s an idea in evolutionary biology that is known as a preadaptation, or an exaptation.
+That’s when evolution equips an organism with a feature that originally evolves to serve one purpose, and then suddenly, once it is there, can be used for a different purpose.
+And one of the most famous examples of this is feathers, the evolution of feathers, which, it is felt, originally evolved in dinosaurs as a kind of insulation, but once those feathers evolved, they were actually quite useful for the evolution of flight.

-Tippett: And you think — is love a similar thing?
+Tippett: And you think love — is love a similar thing?